InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Winter is quick to approach once the holidays begin, and with it comes snow and freezing temperatures.
 People will start reaching for sweaters, blankets, and the thermostat.
 That’s right, winter inevitably coincides with a rise in heating bills.
 Whether it’s through electricity, natural gas, or other utilities, it costs more to stay warm.
 But it’s possible to stave off winter’s chill without making your heating bill skyrocket.
 These tips and hacks will have you feeling toasty — not miserly.

 A drafty door or window is more than a security hazard; it’s an invitation to let cold air inside.
 This will spur residents to raise the heat in retaliation.
 Instead of going for the furnace, try to find the source of the draft.
 If it’s not immediately obvious, run your fingers along the doorframe or windowsill.
 You should be able to feel where the air is coming from.
 Then, find a way to patch up the leak.
 A rolled-up shirt or towel will usually work as a temporary solution.
-Make plans to have a professional fix the draft as soon as possible.
+Depending on the spot, expandable foam may be a serviceable solution.
+If your solution isn’t the permanent one, make plans to have a professional fix the draft as soon as possible.

 A person warming their hands in front of a wood-burning fireplace